 We have a non-contributory defined benefit pension plan covering substantially all domestic employees, as well as a supplemental executive retirement plan.
 Retirement benefits are based on compensation and years of service.
 We maintain plan assets to fund our benefit obligations associated with our benefit plans.
 As of December 31, 2015 our pension and post-retirement benefit plans have plan assets in excess of their projected obligations.
 The supplemental executive retirement plan benefits are paid from MGIC assets at the time of employee retirements.
 Our projected benefit obligations under these plans are subject to numerous actuarial assumptions that may change in the future and as a result could substantially increase or decrease our obligations.
-Plan assets held to pay our obligations.
+Plan assets held to pay our obligations are invested in a portfolio of securities whose maturities are aligned with the liability component of our obligations.
 If the performance of our invested plan assets differs from our expectations, the funded status of the benefit plans may decline, even with no significant change in the obligations.
-See Note 13 - "Benefit Plans" to our consolidated financial statements for a complete discussion of these plans and their effect on the consolidated financial statements.
+See Note 13 - "Benefit Plans" to our consolidated financial statements in Item 8 for a complete discussion of these plans and their effect on the consolidated financial statements.